GabrielZoroaster/Domite/readme.md

 console.log(node.ls[2].text); // Logs the remaining node
 ```

-## class NodeIterator
-**Description:**
-`NodeIterator` is a class that provides an iterator for a sequence of nodes, allowing you to traverse them one by one and perform various operations on each.
-It helps to work with the DOM tree using methods similar to array iteration, such as `slice()`, `splice()`, and others.

 ### node.ls.query(selector)
 **Parameters:**
 - `selector` (String): A CSS selector used to find a matching descendant element.